juji/miniscroll/README.md

 miniscroll
 ==========

-a custom scrollbar jQuery plugin. works only on vertical scroll
+A custom minimalist scrollbar for jQuery